jidongbsu/cs452-cthreads-library/README.md

 You will be completing the cthreads.c file.
 You are not allowed to modify the cthreads.h file.

 8 testing programs are provided in the starter code.
 They are cthreads-test[1-8].c.
-See their description in the [Testing](#testing) section.
+See their description in the [Testing](#testing) section of this README file.

 ## Specification